QuestioWo/Sigma17/README.md

 * √ - Implement proper Sigma16 `CodeMirror` highlighting
 * √ - Add breakpoints so that they work and persist
 * ( Possible )
-* Add auto complete/code snippet shortcuts - not sure about difficulty since using port of CodeMirror
+* x - Add auto complete/code snippet shortcuts - not sure about difficulty since using port of CodeMirror

 2. Finish code builder
 * √ - Implement parser - remove need for whitespace with commands reccognition